------------------------------

 Materials Needed:

-Cardboard
+- Cardboard Boxes

-Thread
+- Matching Thread

-First, you'll need fabric and some cardboard.
+You'll need fabric and some cardboard.
 I had some nice twill weave fabric that is sturdy and a nice box.

 Decide how big you want your box.
 Mine is 11x14.
 Cut two pieces of cardboard for each size.

 Cut 2 long strips of fabric.
 Add all four of your sizes together.
-(11+11+14+14= 50inches)
+(11+11+14+14= 50 inches)

 Measure and mark at each corner on your fabric and then sew your two pieces together at each of the corners from top to bottom.